 - Pellets can be made from the salt bush plants with 40% protein and so make a great substitute for soy beans in pig food.
 Some varieties are used for human consumption and are somewhat like spinach

 - Fish would be naturally stocked into the lakes as the sea water flowed in.
-The fishing grounds would only be productive in deep lakes as the evaporation would gradually make it too saline except near the inflow areas and surface areas where salinity would be below average.
+The fishing grounds would only be productive in deep lakes as the evaporation would gradually make it too saline except near the inflow areas and surface areas where salinity would be below the Lake average.